Qatar Investment Authority: Volkswagen

+In July 2026, the QIA exercised its clout as Volkswagen's third-largest shareholder to scuttle its proposed defense arrangement with Israel's Rafael Advanced Defense Systems.
+According to media reports, the QIA—which controls roughly 17 percent of Volkswagen's voting rights and holds two seats on the company's supervisory board—blocked the initiative, which would have entailed manufacturing components for Israel's Iron Dome missile defense system at Volkswagen's Osnabrück plant.

 Qatar Islamic Bank (QIB)

 Qatar Investment Authority's affiliation with Qatar Islamic Bank (16.67%) raises concerns about the extent to which the sovereign wealth fund may be or have been involved in some of the bank's activities.
 In a September 2015 piece, the Consortium Against Terrorist Finance (CATF) discussed the Sharia-compliant financial giant's correspondents and posited that several QIB's correspondents "have controversial histories of affiliation with or support of terrorist or extremist activities".
 According to US Department of States country reports on terrorism 2019, the Qatari government drafted new AML/CFT legislation, which was finalized and passed into law on 11 September 2019.
 This legislation included the country forming National Anti-Terrorism Committee.
 The NATC is tasked with formulating Qatar's Counter Terrorism policy, ensuring inter agency coordination, fulfilling Qatar's obligations to counter terrorism under international conventions, and participating in multilateral conferences on terrorism.
-According to this reporting, U.S. officials met regularly with the chairman of the NATC to discuss implementation of the CT MOU and overall CT cooperation.
+According to this reporting, US officials met regularly with the chairman of the NATC to discuss implementation of the CT MOU and overall CT cooperation.

 Also, the Qatar State Security Bureau (SSB) maintained an aggressive posture toward monitoring internal terrorism-related activities.
 Qatar is also a member of the Defeat-ISIS Coalition's CIFG and the TFTC.
 The country co-hosted a high-level event promoting the power of sport to prevent and counter terrorist radicalization and recruitment on the margins of UN General Assembly in September 2019.

 There has also been findings regarding counter terrorism measure taken by Qatar in the report published by United Nations on 27 March 2022, during the Fourth High-Level Strategic Dialogue between the State of Qatar & the United Nations Office of Counter-Terrorism (UNOCT) where the two bodies discussed strategic priorities and collaboration for effective United Nations support to Member States on counter-terrorism.
 The two sides reaffirmed their strong partnership and discussed opportunities for further collaboration against terrorism.
 The State of Qatar is the second largest contributor to the United Nations Trust Fund for Counter-Terrorism out of a total 35 other donors.

 Builder.ai

 In 2025, British startup Builder.ai announced bankruptcy proceedings after a controversy involving Indian workers acting as AI bots under a false product scam.
-Builder.AI had secured $250 million dollars of investment from QIA, years prior.
+Builder.AI had secured $250 million of investment from QIA, years prior.